trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - **Writing** - the current number of connections where NGINX is writing the response back to the client (reads request body, processes request, or writes response to a client)
 - **Waiting** - the current number of idle client connections waiting for a request, i.e. connection still opened waiting for either a new request, or the keepalive expiration (actually it is Active - (Reading + Writing))

   > Waiting connections those are keepalive connections.
 They are usually not a problem.
-But if you want lower the number reduce `keepalive_timeout`.
+But if you want to lower the number reduce `keepalive_timeout` directive.

 ##### Event-Driven architecture